arschles/pare/README.md

 Instead, you just write Javascript to define your workflow.

-# What is a workflow?
+# What's a workflow?

+A workflow is all the things you need to develop your software, including:

+- Build
+- Test
+- Run development servers
+- Watch files in the background
+- Run a release

-The Javascript you write isn't just plain Javascript.
-Pare provides powerful functions to use in your scripts that let you do things like this:
+Pare enables all of this functionality by providing powerful functions to use in your Javascript build definition files.
+These functions let you do things like this:

 - Execute commands
 - Return errors with custom messages and exit codes
 - Execute commands concurrently (TODO)
 - Execute commands in Docker containers (TODO)

+# Example Workflows

-All this functionality means that you can execute plain builds and tests (like `go build` or `npm test`), but you can also do more complex things like:
+All this functionality means that you can execute plain builds and tests (like `go build` or `npm test`), but you can also build more complex workflows like this one:

 - Run unit tests, and fail immediately if the tests failed
 - Launch the development database